Professional practice

 Daniel has extensive experience of disputes in the insurance sector.
 Examples include:

-- Acting, as sole counsel, for a hotel in a covid-19 business interruption insurance claim.
+• Acting, as sole counsel, in several covid-19 business interruption insurance claims.

-- Assisting during the trial of a half-billion-dollar fraud claim against a major European bank.
+• Assisting with a half-billion-dollar fraud claim against a major European bank.
 The dispute raised complex issues of insurance law.

-- Advising several former professional rugby players in relation to their life insurance claims, following their diagnoses of CTE.
+• Advising (as sole counsel) several former professional rugby players in relation to their life insurance claims, following their diagnoses of CTE.

 Daniel is interested in international trade and transport matters.
 Examples of his recent work include:

 Daniel has a particular interest in cases relating to the media, art and entertainment sectors.
 His work in the sports sector (including in high profile cases) leaves him well placed to act in these matters.
-He recently acted for a group of retired sportsmen in an application for an anonymity order, and he is currently acting for a media and telecommunications company in a dispute about a broadcasting licensing agreement.
+He recently acted for a group of retired sportsmen in an application for an anonymity order.
+He is currently acting for: (i) a media and telecommunications company in a dispute about a broadcasting licensing agreement; (ii) an individual in relation to claims arising out of an auction; and (iii) a company in a breach of confidence claim.

 Much of Daniel’s commercial work involves professional negligence issues.
 Examples include:

-- Assisting in a professional negligence insurance claim by a firm of solicitors.
+• Assisting in a professional negligence insurance claim involving a firm of solicitors.

 Daniel has a particular interest in public and administrative law matters.
 He is a member of, and is regularly instructed through, the Government’s Junior Junior scheme, and he is an Assistant Editor of the European Human Rights Reports, published by Sweet & Maxwell.
 His recent work includes:

-- Advising a Government department of its obligations under various trade treaties, and how those obligations might impact upon Government policy.
+• Advising a Government department of its obligations under various trade treaties.

 Daniel is happy to advise, and act, on a pro bono basis in relation to public and administrative law matters.